Mini51/Discord-Companion/README.md

 <center><h1>About</center>

 ### This tool will log all your friends on discord to a single file.
 So you can re-add your friends on another account.
-If you enjoy the tool feel free to star it so more people can find it.

 <br >